Geeklog-Plugins/faq/README.md

 CHANGES
 -------

+Version 1.2.0.1:
+- Fixed an undefined variable error that could cause a sql error.

 Version 1.2.0:
 - Updated plugin for GeekLog 2.2.0 API.
 NOTE: This plugin will work with GeekLog v2.1.3 and higher.